kristinam123/DWIT/paper.md

 - NumPy [@NumPy] for efficient numerical computations
 - Pandas [@Pandas] for data manipulation and analysis
 - SciPy [@SciPy] for scientific computing
-- Pillow [@Pillow] for image processing
 - OpenCV [@OpenCV] for image processing and computer vision
-- Matplotlib [@Matplotlib] for plotting and visualization
-- PySerial [@PySerial] for serial communication with hardware
 - PySide6 [@PySide6] for the graphical user interface